RESIDENTIAL EDUCATION STAFF

-Joshua is the area coordinator for Hale, Bartlett, Durfee, Geneva, Medbery, and Sherrill hall.
-He is a graduate of The University of West Florida where he earned a B.A. in Theatre with a minor in Hospitality and Psychology.
-He went on to The University of South Florida to complete a master’s degree in College Student Affairs, concentrating in curriculum and instruction.
+Joshua is a graduate of The University of West Florida where he earned a B.A. in theatre with a minor in hospitality and psychology.
+He went on to The University of South Florida to complete a master’s degree in college student affairs, concentrating in curriculum and instruction.

 Joshua is Nigerian but calls Florida home.
 He is very passionate about international education and travels whenever he gets the chance.
 When he is not traveling he loves to cook, dance, act, make videos and listen to music.

 Residence Coordinator - William Smith Hill

 Ashley joined the HWS Residential Education team January 2017 and supervises the student staff on the William Smith Hill.
 Ashley attended William Smith College and is knowledgeable of campus resources and is eager to support her students by offering opportunities to engage on-campus.
 Ashley is from Geneva, N.Y.

 Area Director - Emerson Hill, Odells, and Pulteney, St. Clair, and Hamilton Houses

 Jenn joined the Residential Education office in the summer of 2014.
 She serves as a facilitator for the Personal Empowerment Course at the Colleges.

 Jenn obtained her master’s degree in higher education administration with a concentration in student affairs from the University of Rochester, Warner School of Education.
 In her spare time Jenn enjoys spending time with her family and running.

 Noah Lucas '13